Diocese of Tricarico: Chapter and cathedral

 The current cathedral of Tricarico dates back to the 16–18th century; it was built on the pre-existing foundations of an earlier church, already dedicated to the Assumption of the Blessed Virgin Mary, built in the 12th century.
 In order to keep the old medieval cathedral in repair, Cardinal Tommaso Brancaccio obtained from Pope Martin V an indulgence for persons visiting the cathedral and contributing to the fund for the maintenance of the fabric.
-The cathedral was administered by a Chapter composed of one, and then two dignities (the Archdeacon and the Cantor), and twelve canons.
+The cathedral was administered by a corporation called the Chapter composed of one, and then two dignities (the Archdeacon and the Cantor), and twelve canons.
 One of the canons was designated by the bishop as the pastor of the cathedral parish.
 There were also 30 hebdomidary priests appointed to say the daily Mass.
 In 1741, there were three dignities and eighteen canons.
 When Bishop Angelo succeeded to the diocese in 1411, he found the finances of the Chapter in such dire straits that he permanently diverted part of his own income from one of the gabelles to aid the prelates to live in some dignity.